JakeAdler/shsg/README.md

 # shsg.sh (shell site generator)

-`shsg.sh` is a shell script for generating static websites from markdown.

 ## [ [Installation](#installation) | [Configuration](#configuration) | [Usage](#usage) ]

 Check the `examples` directory in this repository for example projects, there is a [follow-along example on my blog](https://jakeadler.me/blog/posts/2021-05-27.html) for the `blog` example.